bytebrain3/hls-maker/README.md

 ---

-# hls-maker
+# video-hls-converter

 ## Overview

-**hls-maker** is a Node.js/TypeScript library for converting video files into HTTP Live Streaming (HLS) format with multiple quality levels.
+**video-hls-converter** is a Node.js/TypeScript library for converting video files into HTTP Live Streaming (HLS) format with multiple quality levels.
 It leverages `fluent-ffmpeg` to automate the process of generating HLS segments and playlists, making it easy to prepare videos for adaptive streaming.

 ---